Become a Resident of Spain

 Particularly the limit is 90 days in any 183-day period.

-You can quickly and easily obtain one through the services of SpainResidency.com.
-We specialize in Investors Residency (“Golden Visa”), Non-Lucrative and self-employed work and residency permits.
+You can quickly and easily obtain residency in Spain through the services of SpainResidency.com.
+We specialize in Investors Residency (“Golden Visa”), Non-Lucrative, Self-Employed, Digital-Nomad work and residency permits.

 In practice, anything between 10 and 90 days can be expected depending on the type of application, the Consulate you apply through and the Spanish province where you wish to reside in (some immigration offices are busier than others).